-It seems like my baby has difficulty passing his stool.
+It seems like my baby has trouble passing his poop.
 His face usually turns

 red and sometimes he grunts or makes other noises.
-He has bowel movements regularly, but
+He has BMs regularly, but

 I'm still concerned.
-Could he be constipated?
+Could he be constipated? – Keisha

-It's normal for infants to strain when passing a bowel movement (pooping).
-Going
+It's normal for infants to strain when they're having a bowel movement (pooping).

-is more of a challenge for them because they are lying flat, and therefore don't have
+Pooping is more of a challenge for them because they are lying flat, so don't have

-At first, breastfed babies tend go more often than formula-fed babies since breast
+At first, breastfed babies tend go more often than formula-fed babies because breast

-Babies who cry when passing a bowel movement or have hard or pebble-like stool
+Babies who cry when having a bowel movement or have hard or pebble-like poop might

-hard stool.
-Never give a baby laxatives, suppositories, or enemas unless instructed
+give your baby laxatives, suppositories, or enemas unless your doctor tells you to

 Call the doctor if your baby's symptoms don't get better.
 Call right away if your